danielmsimuko/01-linux/README.md

 ### Essential Commands

+`$ touch filename.txt` creates a text file in the current working directory.
+To check which directory you are in type `$ pwd`

+`$ vim filename.txt` lets you edit the file.
+You can also use `$ nano filename.txt` to do so.

-`$ cat filename.txt`  -- output file in terminal
+`$ cat filename.txt` outputs contents of file in the terminal

-$ more filename.txt -- output file in terminal
-$ less filename.txt -- advance output one screen at time. less can find names
+You can also use `$ more filename.txt` which advances one screen at a time or `$ less filename.txt` which can be more consise if used with `$ less filename.txt | grep filter`.

 $ sudo less +F /var/log/syslog -- less continues in bground + updates in real time
 $ cat filename.csv | more -- displays info on screen with more flexibility
-$ touch filename.txt -- create an empty file

 $ diff -c file1 file2 -- compares 2 fil or dir line by line with context
 $ diff ../dir/ ../dir2/ -- dir 1 and dir 2 compared
 $ comm file1 file2 -- compares files. must be sorted